namiverm/Developer-Portal-Tenant-API/docs/getting-started/preview-and-publish-content/preview-and-publish.md

 ## 4. Switch the Git Branches

-Switch the Git Branches to preview/publish the project content.
+Switch the Github Branches to preview/publish the project content.

 ![Stoplight Switch Git Branch]